VividcodeIO/spring5-webflux-functional-starter/README.md

-# spring5-webflux-functional-starter
+#Spring 5 Webflux functional application

-Spring 5 Webflux functional sample application
+A sample application to use Spring 5 Webflux with functional programming model.